FrontendMasters/javascript-enlightenment/README.md

 **Read Online**:

-- The words and code comments are intentionally terse with the goal of code comprehension overlong explanations.
+- The words and code comments are intentionally terse with the goal of code comprehension long-winded and exhaustive explanations.
 - The code examples are contrived to reveal the nature of the code.
 Focus on what the code is doing and making sure you understand it, potentially over my words.
 - The book is a mix of a mini book, a reference, and cheatsheet.
 Expect it to feel like one of these or all of these at the same time.